JonathanSerafini/chef-cfn/README.md

 In addition, the properties hash will be merged, and potentially overriden, by any hints set in the cfn hint.

+### chef\_cfn::shutdown

+Installs a service which will delete the Chef client and node when the instance shuts down.
+This will work _most_ but not _all_ of the time and as such has been deprecated in favor of Cloudwatch Events and Lambda.

 ###### Required IAM policies
 ```json
 {